Dr. John and Gerda Meyer House: Exterior

 The configuration is a small rectangular, two-story box with a flat roof.
 An early addition was created on the northwest corner of the house.
 Materials chosen for the construction of the home are contextual with the landscape.
 The house's lower level walls are composed of dark brown colored bricks.

 This forms a "base" on which the main level appears to float.
 The main level is covered with redwood heartwood siding, installed vertically and stained to mimic weathered driftwood.
 There are large sections of glass windows and doors.
 The windows and doors have thin metal sashes and wood casings.
 A tall trim board separates the lower level from the main level between the brick walls and wood siding.
 The roof appears like a flat plane.
 The roof is supported by wood rafters spaced 10 ft on center.
 The rafters continue through the tops of the walls and support wide overhanging eaves.
-The owners used the roof as a roof-top deck for viewing the lake.
+The owners used the roof as a rooftop deck for viewing the lake.

 The south elevation has the clearest appearance of a two-story house because the lower level, which is pushed into the south side of the dune.
 The upper level of the house overhangs the lower level. the lower level has a wood door with a full window on its west side.
 A wood side-lite with a full window is on the east side of the door.
 A sidewalk is in front of this section of wall.
 A soffit with recessed lighting is against the top of the wall over the sidewalk.
 This area, which is sheltered by the main level above, functions as a carport.
 The area west of the brick wall extension was a covered patio with a concrete floor.
 It was enclosed with metal and glass patio doors.
 The enclosed patio has patio doors in the east side of its north wall; this was originally an exterior wall.

 Significance

 The house is an example of the style that has been skillfully blended with its contextual landscape.
 The house is remarkably intact with distinctive features of the style.
 An addition was created early in the house's history and was designed by the architect who designed the original house for the Meyers.
 The addition seamlessly connects to the original house by the use of matching materials and general scale.
+The house is also significant as one of its former inhabitants was Irene Herlocker-Meyer.